renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-    When both day of week and day of month are restricted in the schedule e.g "* * 1-7 * 4".
+    When both day of week and day of month are restricted in the schedule.
-    The behavior is to run when both the day of the month and day of week match ie. in the above example the repository will be scheduled on a Thursday which falls in the first week of the month.
+    The behavior is to run when both the day of the month and day of week match
+    Example:
+    `* * 1-7 * 4` this schedule will be triggered on a Thursday which falls in the first week of the month.

 It's common to use `schedule` in combination with [`timezone`](#timezone).
 You should configure [`updateNotScheduled=false`](#updatenotscheduled) if you want the schedule more strictly enforced so that _updates_ to existing branches aren't pushed out of schedule.